besoeasy/tailwind-components/README.md

 Please take your time to add your components as well, fork this repo and add your components and push.
 I plan to add 1 tailwind component each day !

 1. Upload All Media/Animation to IPFS
-2. Put whole component under a "<div>" tag
+2. Put whole component under a div tag